2ndalpha/gasmask/README.md

 [Download latest version (0.8)](http://gmask.clockwise.ee/files/gas_mask_0.8.zip)

 ## Building Gas Mask
-Gas Mask can be built with Xcode 4.6.2 and Xcode 5.
+Gas Mask can be built with Xcode 4.6.2, Xcode 5 and XCode 6.

 ## Donating
 If you like Gas Mask, you can show your appreciation by donating via PayPal.